Mature woman taking her blood pressure at home

 • Migraine and ADHD medications containing stimulants

-Review your medication list, including over the counter and herbal products, with your doctor to avoid interactions that could affect your blood pressure.
+Review your medication list, including over-the-counter and herbal products, with your doctor to avoid interactions that could affect your blood pressure.

 How can you manage blood pressure effectively?